Lesson video

 And then the plots are joined point to point with straight lines.

-And so you can see that the noise level is quite high to begin with.
+And so, you can see that the noise level is quite high to begin with.

-Then it goes down and then it rises up again ever so slightly.
+Then, it goes down and then, it rises up again ever so slightly.

-In this case, the distance is what is continuous and we know that because distance is on a continuum, it could go on forever.
+And we know that because distance is on a continuum, it could go on forever.

 There are other ways of presenting quantitative data.